python/devguide/getting-started/setup-building.rst

    For Unix-based systems, we try to use system libraries whenever available.
    This means optional components will only build if the relevant system headers are available.
-The best way to obtain the appropriate headers will vary by distribution, but the appropriate commands for some popular package managers are below.
+The best way to obtain these headers varies by distribution, but commands for some popular package managers are given below.

    .. tab:: dnf